jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/abstract/jb721delegate.md

 ### payParams

-Part of IJBFundingCycleDataSource, this function gets called when the project receives a payment.
-It will set itself as the delegate to get a callback from the terminal.
+This function gets called when the project receives a payment.
+It sets this contract as the delegate to get a callback from the terminal.
+Part of IJBFundingCycleDataSource.

 ```solidity
 function payParams(JBPayParamsData calldata _data)